CVHub520/X-AnyLabeling/docs/en/user_guide.md

 - **Polygons**: In Editing Mode, dragging an edge adds a new vertex, and holding `Shift` while clicking a vertex removes it.
 Polygons also support merging via the right-click menu.
 - **Rotated Rectangles**: Select a rotated rectangle and press `Z`, `X`, `C`, or `V` to rotate it in different directions.
 A real-time display of the rotation angle is available via the View menu.

 Additionally, you can quickly copy the coordinates of any selected shape to your clipboard using the **Copy Coordinates** option from the right-click context menu.
 For rectangles, this outputs the format `[x1, y1, x2, y2]` (top-left and bottom-right corners), while other shape types output `[x1, y1, x2, y2, x3, y3, ...]` (all vertex coordinates).
+In Editing Mode, double-clicking a shape on the canvas opens the label editor; you can disable this via the `double_click_edit_label` canvas setting (default: true).

 > [!TIP]
 > X-AnyLabeling provides two convenient shape navigation features: